Master of Science in Robotics

 Experiential Learning

 Northeastern combines rigorous academics with experiential learning and research to prepare students for real world engineering challenges.
-The Cooperative Education Program, also known as a “co-op,” is one of the largest and most innovative in the world, and Northeastern is one of only a few that offers a Co-op Program for Graduate Students.
-Through this program students gain industry experience in a wide variety of organizations, from large companies to entrepreneurial start-ups, while helping to finance their education.
+The Cooperative Education Program, also known as a “co-op,” is one of the largest and most innovative in the world, and Northeastern is one of only a few that offers a co-op program for graduate students.
+Through this program students gain up to eight months of industry experience working in their field of interest as part of the academic curriculum, giving them a competitive advantage and professional network upon graduation.

 Recent robotics co-op partners include: